Not getting the expected flavor in your recent BBQs? Chances are, you should change your wood pellets.

 To reap most of the benefits out of LJ wood pellets, you must know how to use them correctly.
 Having said that, we came up with a detailed guide to smoking with these superior pellets properly.

-First, you need to prepare the brisket by trimming the fat.
+First, you need to prepare the brisket by trimming the fat before smoking.
 Then cut it according to your preferred size.
 Then season it with your favorite rub, wrap it carefully, and let it rest in the refrigerator for 12-24 hours.

 Now, fill the pellet smoker tray with your favorite LJ pellets.
 Don’t have a tray?
 No worries, you can use heavy-duty aluminum foil too.
 Create a pouch of the foil by folding it.

 Add ⅓ cup of LJ BBQ pellets to that pouch.
 Please remember to leave enough space inside to inflate it and then seal it.
 Making a small hole by the side of the pouch will let the smoke come out when heated.

 Once your grill/smoker is prepared by being preheated, place the brisket on it keeping the fat side down, and smoke it approximately for eight hours(based on the size).

 Now, take it out and wrap it with good-quality butcher paper, place a probe thermometer into the center position of the flat, and smoke for an additional 3-4 hours.
 At this point, you should keep the smoker at a 250-degree temperature.

 When the internal temperature is 200 degrees, remove the brisket from the grill grate and let the brisket rest in a cooler.